Workday/canvas-kit/modules/_labs/pagination/react/README.md

 #### dataLabel?: string

-> Replaces the default 'item' label with a data type, ex 'user'
+> Replaces the default 'item' label with a data type, ex 'candidate'